celestinals/celestinal/api/README.md

-This directory contains the GRPC API definitions for Tickex.
+This directory contains the GRPC API definitions for Celestinal.